go-pdf/fpdf/doc/document.md

 ## Related Packages

 The [draw2d][draw2d-site] package is a two dimensional vector graphics library that can generate output in different forms.
-It uses gofpdf for its document production mode.
+It uses go-pdf/fpdf for its document production mode.

 ## Contributing Changes

-gofpdf is a global community effort and you are invited to make it even better.
+`go-pdf/fpdf` is a global community effort and you are invited to make it even better.
 If you have implemented a new feature or corrected a problem, please consider contributing your change to the project.
 A contribution that does not directly pertain to the core functionality of gofpdf should be placed in its own